 At Coleman Legal LLP, we understand the severity of subgaleal haematoma cases resulting from difficult deliveries.
 Our experienced team provides compassionate support and legal guidance to families seeking justice and compensation for birth injuries.
+For a confidential consultation, please call us at 1800-844-104 for free or email [email protected].

+Coleman Legal LLP has been consulted by several families affected where subgaleal haematomas have occurred during birth.
 A subgaleal haematoma, also known as a subgaleal haemorrhage, is an accumulation of blood that forms between a newborn baby’s skull and the skin on the scalp.
 This can occur after a difficult delivery, particularly where a vacuum extractor is required.
 The condition can be life-threatening.
 Emergency and immediate treatment leads to the best possible outcome.
-Subgaleal haemorrhages may cause the draining of a significant amount of blood from the newborn baby, putting them at risk of severe injuries such as seizures, neonatal encephalopathy (brain damage) or, tragically, even, death.
+Subgaleal haemorrhages may cause the draining of a significant amount of blood from the newborn baby, putting them at risk of severe injuries such as seizures, neonatal encephalopathy (brain damage) or, tragically, even death.

-Subgaleal Haematomas/hemorrhages are caused by trauma to the head during labour and delivery.
+Subgaleal Haematomas/haemorrhages are caused by trauma to the head during labour and delivery.
 Most commonly, this trauma is caused by the compressing of a baby’s head through the mother’s pelvis during delivery.
-The injury is most often occurs when vacuum extractors or forceps are used during delivery.
-Vacuum extractors can cause head trauma when the clinician places the suction cup on the incorrect section of the baby’s head, or applies too much force or pressure.
-It can also occur when the cup is suctioned for an excessive period of time, or too many attempts are made at using the vacuum extractor.
+The injury often occurs when vacuum extractors or forceps are used during delivery.
+Vacuum extractors can cause head trauma when the clinician places the suction cup on the incorrect section of the baby’s head or applies too much force or pressure.
+It can also occur when the cup is suctioned excessively or too many attempts are made at using the vacuum extractor.
+The majority (90%) of neonatal cases of subgaleal haematoma are the result of applying a vacuum to the head at delivery.

 Some factors may make a neonate more susceptible to subgaleal haemorrhaging.
 These risks must be considered as clinicians make decisions regarding the birth of a child.